SAP-archive/helm-broker/docs/releasing.md

     ```
     git fetch {remote}
-    git checkout release-0.6
+    git checkout 0.6.0
     git pull
     ```

+2. Commit your changes to the release branch `0.6.0`

-2. Create a tag with the proper release version.
+3. Create a tag with the proper release version.
 For example:

     ```
     git tag 0.6.1
     ```

-3. Push the tag:
+4. Push the tag:

     ```
     git push {remote} 0.6.1
     ```

-4. After Prow CI job finish, go to the **releases** tab where the new `0.6.1` release appears.
+5. After Prow CI job finish, go to the **releases** tab where the new `0.6.1` release appears.

 ## Changelog functionality